mcbridejc/makec/README.md

 ## Installation

-Until it is published to RubyGems, you'll have to clone the git repo and build the gem file yourself.
+The project is not currently published to RubyGems, so to install you'll have to clone the git repo and build the gem file yourself:

 ```
    git clone https://github.com/mcbridejc/makec.git